-In October 2014, we entered into two interest rate swap agreements for a total notional amount of \$50 million to hedge changes in the variable interest rate expense on \$50 million of our existing or replacement LIBOR-priced debt.
-Under the first swap agreement of \$25 million, which is effective through August 29, 2024, we will receive interest at one-month LIBOR and will pay interest at a fixed rate of 2.50%, resulting in a total fixed rate of 3.75% for this amount of debt.
-Under the second swap agreement of \$25 million, which is effective through August 29, 2019, we will receive interest at one-month LIBOR and will pay interest at a fixed rate of 1.73%, resulting in a total fixed rate of 2.98% for this amount of debt.
-Both of these swaps are designated and qualify as cash flow hedging instruments, resulting in no effect to the Consolidated Statements of Operations or Earnings Per Share.
+In 2014, we entered into two interest rate swap agreements for a total notional amount of \$50 million to hedge changes in the variable interest rate expense on \$50 million of our existing or replacement LIBOR-priced debt.
+Under the first swap agreement of \$25 million, which is effective through August 29, 2024, we will receive interest at one-month LIBOR and will pay interest at a fixed rate of 2.50%.
+Under the second swap agreement of \$25 million, which is effective through August 29, 2019, we will receive interest at one-month LIBOR and will pay interest at a fixed rate of 1.73%.
+Both of these swaps are designated and qualify as cash flow hedging instruments, resulting in no effect to the Consolidated Income Statement or Earnings Per Share.

-The notional principal amounts of the outstanding interest rate swap contracts at December 31, 2014 were \$50 million.
+The notional principal amounts of the outstanding interest rate swap contracts at December 31, 2015 were \$50 million.